Upcoming events:

 About the “Circular Buildings” online training series

-• Module 3: GPP procedure: Integration of 'green' criteria in public procurement procedure for buildings (tbd)
+- Module 3: Green Public Procurement.
+How to integrate 'green' criteria in public procurement for buildings (October 2, 2024)

 Module 1: Life Cycle Assessment (LCA) & climate-friendly building materials (past event)